siqiang-ng/tp/docs/UserGuide.md

 This user guide provides in-depth documentation on the features in Projact to facilitate the effective organisation of your contacts.
 In addition, the quick start guide provides an end-to-end setup process to get you started.

 A basic understanding of how the Command Line Interface works would be good.
 However, a lack of it would not affect your experience with Projact as prior technical experience is not required.

+Before you go on, here are some key terms and symbols you should know!

+### Key Terms

+#### What are Contacts?
+- People whose information you store inside Projact are known as contacts.
+- Contacts contain the following information:
+    - Name
+    - Phone number
+    - Email address
+    - Telegram address
+- You can also tag your contacts!

+#### Wait, what are Tags?
+- Tags are extremely customizable labels you can use to help organise your contacts.
+- Each contact can have any number of tags, from 0 to any number you can think of!
+- Tags can store the following information:
+    - Tasks
+    - Meeting link

+#### How about Tasks?
+- Ever forget what to-dos have been allocated to your project mates?
+Keep track of them by storing the to-dos as Tasks in Projact!
+- Tasks are linked to a tag so you can easily categorise them.
+- Whenever you or your project mates are done with their tasks, you can easily check them off and feel accomplished!

+#### Meeting links?
+- Nowadays, there are so many meeting links floating around and it's so hard to keep track of them all.
+But don't worry, we've got your back!
+- A meeting link is linked to a tag so it's easy to know what it's for.

+### Symbols

+<div> :information_source: </div>
+- This information symbol signals that there are things you should take note of!

+<div> :bulb: </div>
+- The light bulb symbol will alert you to a tip by us to make your Projact experience smoother.

+Now you're prepared to embark on this journey and have Projact manage your contacts and projacts.

 --------------------------------------------------------------------------------------------------------------------